 Each year, MOFAS awards $500,000+ in grants to organizations throughout Minnesota to address fetal alcohol spectrum disorders (FASD) prevention, intervention, and support at the community level.
 The MOFAS grant program was developed to build the capacity of communities to prevent prenatal alcohol exposure and to improve the quality of life for those living with an FASD.

 Apply for a MOFAS Grant

-At this time we are accepting applications for the MOFAS College Ambassador Program.
-Applications are due June 15, 2018, by 5 pm.
-Colleges can request up to $2,500 to host one or multiple prevention events on campus.
+At this time we are accepting applications for the FASD Prevention Grant.
+Applications are due October 12, 2018, by 5 pm.
+Applicants can request up to $2,500 to host one or multiple prevention events in their community.

 If you have questions regarding the College Ambassador Program, FASD Prevention Grants, or Chemical Health Grants, please contact Sarah Brown, email@example.com.

 If you have questions about the Community Grants, please contact Kendra Gludt, firstname.lastname@example.org.

 Here you’ll find all the current MOFAS grantees including Community Grantees, Chemical Health and Recovery Grantees, College Ambassador Program Grantees, and FASD Prevention Grantees.
 Grantees can also utilize the Grantee Toolkit to help implement their grants.
 Read more about current grantees.

 Over the years, MOFAS has awarded many grants to agencies and organizations across Minnesota, to address FASD prevention, intervention, and support at the community level.
 The MOFAS grant program was developed to build the capacity of communities to prevent prenatal alcohol exposure and to improve the quality of life for those living with an FASD.
 See a list of our past grantees.

 Great information.
 I have many children so I am familiar with FAS but the information I heard today was filled with new and more information.